chepyle/conv_qsar_fast/README.md

 # conv_qsar_fast
-QSAR/QSPR using descriptor-free molecular embedding
+QSAR/QSPR using descriptor-free molecular embedding, updated to run for Python 3.

 ## Requirements
 This code relies on [Keras](http://keras.io/) for the machine learning framework, [Theano](http://deeplearning.net/software/theano/) for computations as its back-end, and [RDKit](http://www.rdkit.org/) for parsing molecules from SMILES strings.
 Plotting is done in [matplotlib](http://matplotlib.org/).
 All other required packages should be dependencies of Keras, Theano, or RDKit.

+## Before you run
+On Linux, be sure to set your environment variables, e.g.:

+`$ export PYTHONPATH=$PYTHONPATH:"/my/path/conv_qsar_fast"`

+`$ export KERAS_BACKEND="theano"`

 ## Basic use
-This code implements the tensor-based convolutional embedding strategy described in __placeholder__ for QSAR/QSPR tasks.
+This code implements the tensor-based convolutional embedding strategy described in [Coley 2017][1] for QSAR/QSPR tasks.
 The model architecture, training schedule, and data source are defined in a configuration file and trained using a cross-validation (CV).
 The basic architecture is as follows:

 - Pre-processing to convert a SMILES string into an attributed graph, then into an attributed adjacency tensor
 - Convolutional embedding layer, which takings a molecular tensor and produces a learned feature vector